diffix/reference/docs/computing noise.md

 #### Common steps

+1. Set aside the `<unaccounted for>` value
-1. Produce noisy extreme values count (`Ne`) and top count (`Nt`) values
+2. Produce noisy extreme values count (`Ne`) and top count (`Nt`) values
-2. Set aside the `<unaccounted for>` value
-2. Sort the remaining AID value contributions in descending order by value
+3. Sort the remaining AID value contributions in descending order by value
-3. Take the first `Ne` highest contributions as the extreme values.
+4. Take the first `Ne` highest contributions as the extreme values.
-4. Take next `Nt` highest contributions as the top count.
+5. Take the next `Nt` highest contributions as the top count.
-5. If there is a value within the `Ne + Nt` top values that appears for `minimum_allowed_aid_values` distinct AID values, then use that value as the top group average

-Then continue with the additional steps outlined below depending on whether an intermediate aggregate is calculated or an anonymized aggregate
+Continue with the additional steps outlined below depending on whether an intermediate or an anonymized aggregate is being calculated.

 #### Intermediate aggregate steps